Ask the Dietitian: The Intel on Iron

 - Regular use of aspirin and NSAIDS such as ibuprofen, antacids and calcium

-UMHN: Why are babies, teens and pregnant women at higher risk?
+Why are babies, teens and pregnant women at higher risk of iron deficiency?

 SR: Expanding blood volume is the main reason.
 When the body grows rapidly, it doesn’t always produce enough iron to keep up with the body’s demands.
 Fortunately, infants are born with a six month supply of iron.
 However, iron deficiency in these age groups is important to consider because the gummy vitamins popular with children, teens and some adults don’t contain iron.
 Gummies are made this way because of the risk of iron toxicity – kids can’t tell the difference between a gummy vitamin and candy.
 Also, many of my clients are surprised to learn that prenatal gummy vitamins don’t contain iron.